zencart/documentation/content/user/payment/paypal.md

 1. Check that the email address you enter for PayPal in Zen Cart admin matches case-sensitive exactly with your PRIMARY email address setting in your PayPal account profile on PayPal's site.
 2. Is your PayPal account "verified" yet?
 3. Is your PayPal account a "Business" account?
 (Business is preferred.
-Premier can be used in some cases (Ask your PayPal rep if unsure).
-Personal cannot.)
+Premier can be used in some cases; Personal cannot.)
 4. Check your PayPal profile settings on [paypal.com](http://paypal.com/)
     *   In **Website Payment Preferences**, your Return URL should be set to your site's checkout_process page. (ie: `http://www.YOURSITE.com/directory/index.php?main_page=checkout_process`).
     *   It is advisable to have Auto Return set to On.